 If a list/tuple of sample names are pass in the names argument, a tuple of size len (names) will be returned where each element is an np.array containing data at the position it's name listed in the names parameter.

+'''

-Return type List[np.ndarray]
+Return type List[numpy.ndarray]

+'''

-Raises KeyError - if the arrayset does not contain data with the provided name items () → Iterator[Tuple[Union[str, int], numpy.ndarray]]
+Raises KeyError - if the arrayset does not contain data with the provided name

 Bool indicating if this arrayset object is write-enabled.
 Read-only attribute.